 If there are gaps and/or ACES the Inclusion and Pastoral team then put a plan together on how best to support this chid to enable them to be successful in school.

 Examples of how we might support basic needs and ACES – our family approach:

 - Invite to Breakfast Boost: A free onsite breakfast club open to all who children receive pupil premium.
 Each child has a free breakfast (asked to donate a packet of cereals a month) and the opportunity to do homework/read to an adult

 - One to one or group sessions with our Pastoral Workers or our Mental Health First Aider: This might be to address a specific issue or to improve communication and social difficulties

 - Forest School intervention sessions: These can help boost self-esteem, confidence and worth whilst also being a lot of fun!

-- Foodbank: We have a School Foodbank that parents can access three times a year and can give Foodbank vouchers.
+- Foodbank: We are able to refer families our local foodbank; Bisley & West End Foodbank that parents can access three times a year and can give Foodbank vouchers.
 We also signpost so that families can become self-sufficient.

-Details of exactly how we have spent our Pupil Premium allocation this year can be seen on the right.
+Details of exactly how we have spent our Pupil Premium allocation this year can be seen at the top right of this page